omoefe-dukuye/SendIT/README.md

 Testing with Postman
 * Install Postman by following the link above.
-* Navigate to `localhost:3000` in Postman to access the application(Check endpoint details above for routes)
+* Navigate to `localhost:3000` in Postman to access the application(Check api information above for routes)

 Running unit tests.